Restuta/ramda-sheep/README.md

 ## indexByWith

-Like R.indexBy, but accepts addition tranformation function to transform value for the given key.
+Like R.indexBy, but accepts additional tranformation function to transform value for the given key.

 ```js
 const R = require('ramda')